Samsung i8000 Omnia II

 The Samsung Omnia II GT-I8000(H/L/U) is a multimedia smartphone announced at Samsung Mobile Unpacked on June 15, 2009.
 Earlier Omnia II releases run Windows Mobile 6.1, however they are upgradable to version 6.5 Professional.
 There is also an unofficial and experimental Android version available.
 Verizon is the official US carrier for this phone and released it in December 2009.

-Radiation level

-At a SAR of 0.197, this phone had one of the lowest (best) radiation levels at its time.

 Display

 This smartphone comes with a 3.7" AMOLED resistive touch screen having a resolution of 800 × 480 pixels and 16 million (224) colors.
 It is used in conjunction with a stylus pen.
 The Windows Mobile operating system limits it to 65536 (216) colors.
 However, it produces unparalleled colour contrast and to date, it and the Samsung Omnia Pro B7610, are still the only Windows phones to use this technology.

 Connectivity, memory

 For connectivity, the device offers Wi-Fi, Bluetooth 2.0 with stereo audio and A2DP, a microUSB port, a 3.5mm audio jack, and a GPS receiver with A-GPS built in.

 Its Bluetooth can be used for both direct file transfers and sharing directories via FTP.